Krishnamurti foundations: Description

-Jiddu Krishnamurti (1895–1986), whose life and teachings spanned the greater part of the 20th century, is regarded by many as one who has had the most profound impact on human consciousness in modern times.
-The foundations provide a service to those who may be interested in pursuing an understanding of the teachings in their own lives.
+Jiddu Krishnamurti (1895–1986)'s life and teachings spanned the greater part of the 20th century.
+The foundations say they provide a service to those who may be interested in pursuing an understanding of the teachings in their own lives.
 The foundations maintain an extensive archive of Krishnamurti's original works in the form of hand-written material, books, transcripts and audio and video tapes of hundreds of talks and discussions, meetings and conversations.
 There is also a collection of Krishnamurti's letters, photographs and reference material about him, his life, and his works.

 The foundations are also actively engaged in the publication of this material in various forms.
 Over 60 books are in print and more are in preparation.
 About 300 videotapes and 400 audio cassettes are available, along with an extensive printed Index. etc. An increasing amount of this material is being translated.
 Over 30 languages are available including all major European and most Indian languages as well as Japanese, Cantonese, Mandarin, Russian, Korean and Hebrew.